wallymathieu/dotnet_web_security_101/README.md

 # dotnet web security 101

-Web security lessons ported from web security I taught about 5 years ago
+Web security lessons ported from web security I taught around 2011.
+You should probably look into OWASP examples for more up to date examples.

 ## Starting out